auyer/FastGate/README.md

 ## A Fast, light and Low Overhead API Gateway written in GO.

-Fast, light and Low Overhead API Gateway written in GO FastGate works by redirecting traffic to the correct IP.
-The connection to the Gateway closes just after the  redirect.
+Fast, light and Low Overhead API Gateway written in GO FastGate works by either proxying or redirecting traffic to the correct IP.

+## Proxy VS Redirect

+This Gateway was designed to work in two different modes.
+Here are a few differences, and how to chose them:

+Proxy ( Enabled by Default) :

+- Can reach every network acessible by the Gateway, independent on the Client and Service.
+- All the data will be flowing trough this Gateway

+Redirect ( Set `ProxyMode` to `false` in the Configuration ):

+- The connection with the Gateway will close right after the redirection, so the load will be minimum.
+- This method works only if the Client and the Server could reach eachother in the first place.

 # Installation